Reducing Community Violence in the Central African Republic – The Case of Bria

 Enter Community Violence Reduction

 Meanwhile, the UN and its partners have quietly supported local initiatives that are finally bearing fruit.
-Specifically, a series of facilitated by the UN appear to be paying off.
+Specifically, a series of local peace agreements facilitated by the UN appear to be paying off.
 CAR is torn by multiple disputes straddling religion, ethnicity, territory and socio-economic class.
 These various grievances have for years been represented by the ex-Séléka insurgents, who hold vast swathes of territory in the mainly Muslim-dominated north and east, and the anti-Balaka self-defense and para-military groups, who claim to protect Christians living in the west and south.
 Other violent fault-lines involve disputes between locals and “foreigners,” especially pastoralists and traders from Chad and Sudan.
 Perhaps unsurprisingly, national peace processes have been largely unable to reconcile these multi-layered problems.

 Far from the international spotlight, bottom-up community-mediated peace deals have made some real progress.
 These are typically hatched by traditional and religious leaders, women’s organizations, municipal authorities and an assortment of international and community-based associations.
-Since at least 2012, have helped resolve inter-communal violence by responding to very specific religious and ethnic dynamics fueling tensions on the ground.
+Since at least 2012, decentralized peace-making efforts have helped resolve inter-communal violence by responding to very specific religious and ethnic dynamics fueling tensions on the ground.
 They range from local nonaggression pacts between armed groups to specific deals to promote reconciliation.
 While far from perfect, they are worthy attempts to keep the peace where there limited state presence and when so many regional and national efforts have failed.

 Alongside local peace agreements are CVR measures that have been implemented across the country, especially those parts with the state has little purchase.
 The UN, together with the International Organization for Migration (IOM) and UNOPS, has also rolled-out dozens of CVR projects across the country, including in Bria.
 Community-led, owned and enforced, the goal is to keep young at-risk youth with so-called “conflict carrying capacity” from re-joining criminal gangs and other armed groups or from preventing them to do so.
 Rather than providing them with money in exchange for their firearms, the UN and its partners have ramped up income-generation schemes in the most volatile communities.
 The concentration of support to people outside armed groups and affected communities sends a message in a country where it is typically violence entrepreneurs who are rewarded.